mchowlader/MASTERING-AWS-DEVOPS/README.md

 - Router namespace (`router-ns`) - connects both bridges

 #### 📌 Tasks
-📌 **Please note that I am writing the documentation here using manual commands.
-If you want you can chekc my manual script [here](Assignment%201/Automated_Script.sh).**
+📌 **Please note that I am writing this documentation using manual commands.
+If you want, you can check my manual script [here](Assignment%201/Automated_Script.sh).**
 ##### **1. Create Network Bridges**
 Run the following commands:
 ```